-Born in the Transkei a year apart, Nelson Mandela and Oliver Tambo were friends for some six decades, from their student days through a partnership in a law firm, the darkest days of resistance, imprisonment and exile, until the final victory over apartheid.
+Born in the Transkei a year apart, Nelson Mandela and Oliver Tambo were friends for six decades, from their student days to partnership in a law firm, through the darkest days of resistance, imprisonment and exile, until the final victory over apartheid.

 “Mandela and Tambo” read the brass plate on the door of the attorneys’ shabby offices in downtown Johannesburg.
 It was late 1952, four years after the National Party victory, and the two young partners of South Africa’s first black-owned law firm were busy.

 “Mandela and Tambo was besieged with clients,” Nelson Mandela wrote in his autobiography Long Walk to Freedom, published in 1994.
 “We were not the only African lawyers in South Africa, but we were the only firm of African lawyers.

 “For Africans, we were the firm of first choice and last resort.
 To reach our offices each morning, we had to move through a crowd of people in the hallways, on the stairs, and in our small waiting room.”

 Oliver Tambo’s memories presaged Mandela’s.
 “For years we worked side by side in our offices near the courts,” he wrote in his 1965 introduction to Ruth First’s No Easy Road to Freedom.
 “To reach our desks each morning, Nelson and I ran the gauntlet of patient queues of people overflowing from the chairs in the waiting room into the corridors.”